 Beyond intentional gamification, gamification also refers to the general ludic transformation of our reality, culture and everyday lives.
 For example, recently we have witnessed the popular emergence of augmented reality games and virtual reality technologies that enable a more seamless integration of games into our physical reality.
 The media ecosystem has also experienced a degree of ludic transformation, with user generated content becoming an important competitor for large media corporations.
 This transformation has led to the development of several emerging phenomena such as streaming and esports, that have penetrated the cultural membrane allowing games to seep into domains hitherto dominated by traditional media.
 Furthermore, current developments in smart home and smart office solutions, and the integration of sensor technology and connectivity to tangible everyday objects, and the development of the Internet of Things, are creating new avenues for creating playful and gamified experiences.
 Today, many toys also incorporate technology, extending the ways they can be used and interacted with.
 Connected, smart playthings and the Internet of Toys (IoToys) have widened both our understandings of play and what comprises contemporary, digital playgrounds, exemplifying the toyification of technology.
 At the same time, when shared on social media platforms, play with non-technological toys is becoming increasingly gamified.

-Accepted papers and posters as well as far enough developed doctoral consortium entries will be sent for consideration for publication in CEUR Workshop Proceedings in the GamiFIN Conference volume.
+Accepted papers will be sent for consideration for publication in CEUR Workshop Proceedings in the GamiFIN Conference volume.
 CEUR-WS.org is a free open-access publication service and recognized ISSN publication series, ISSN 1613-0073.
 (In the Finnish classification of publication forums, CEUR-WS-proceedings are classified as JUFO-1).

 The GamiFIN conference will offer an entry to the Gamification Publication Track that can help authors develop their papers from the first manuscript version to the final journal paper and thus aim to increase the predictability and rigorousness of the publication process.